 The expected pedestal mean level should decrease with the temperature, as previously observed with naked hybrids (i.e. with no sensor connected).
 This is normal thanks to a lower thermal activity and subsequent electronic noise, in particular at the input channels.
-In spite of this, one observes a slight increase of the pedestal height for the cryogenic detector prototype (Fig. 5.17).
+In spite of this, one observes a slight increase of the pedestal height for the cryogenic detector prototype (FIG. 5.17).
 Reflecting a better sensitivity, an increase of the reverse bias voltage also leads to a higher pedestal.
 However, these values are completely under control, here in the range [250, 320] ADC counts.
-The corresponding noise ranges from 0.5 to 1.2 ADC count, which is also completely satisfactory.
+The corresponding noise ranges from 0.5 to 1.2 ADC count, which is also completely satisfactory8.

-The pulse shape evolution, corresponding to the convolution of the detector response and the electronics operation mode, is also dependent on the temperature (Fig. 5.18).
+The pulse shape evolution, corresponding to the convolution of the detector response and the electronics operation mode, is also dependent on the temperature (FIG. 5.18).
 One sees the electronics acceleration due to the cooling, as the peak value occurs sooner for lower temperatures.
 In other terms, the signal is faster.
 The actual maximal signal height temperature dependence is not linear, but this is still controlable via the APV25.
 For these tests, the input signals are generated at the input stages of the APV25 read-out chips.

-Even if the operability of APV25 chips was already proved at low temperatures [130], a stable and reproducible mode of operation of hybrids below $\sim 250~\rm K$ was not achieved.
+Even if the operability of APV25 chips was already proved at low temperatures [130], a stable and reproducible mode of operation of hybrids below ~ 250 K was not achieved.
 The lower bound around 207 K, with a large hybrid-to-hybrid variation, is the effect on the PLL chip of a non nominal operation temperature.
 This chip distributes the clock and trigger signals to the APV25s.
 When cooled down, the PLL does not deliver a stable signal, causing a complete loss of operability of the hybrid.
 This is yet recoverable if the temperature is increased enough.
-This behaviour is expected [131] and several approaches could solve this issue: on the one hand, an artificial increase of the temperature of the PLL; on the other hand, a tune of its working frequency.
-The former solution could be implemented by either locally warming up the chip - but this will increase the thermal stress on the sensor, which is not acceptable - or by removing the PLL from the cold volume.
-This would require a modification of the connections on the hybrid (via a long kapton cable for instance), that would bring signals from the warm lonely PLL chip to the cold hybrid.
-Still this solution was not investigated, for practical reasons.
-The tune of the working frequency of the PLL did not prove to be efficient during the preliminary tests.
-Finally, the re-allocation of acquisition systems, due to the late testing and assembly of CMS tracker, caused the contribution to this project to be stopped.
+This behaviour is expected [131] and several approaches could solve this issue: on the one hand, an artificial increase of the temperature of the PLL; on the other hand, a tune of its working frequency9.

-&lt;sup>8Operational values of hybrid variables have been studied, for instance in [105].
+8Operational values of hybrid variables have been studied, for instance in [105].